-First, let’s talk about what depression is and what it is not.
-In medicine, depression has a specific meaning.
-The word is not a synonym for feeling down or being upset about something.
-Depression refers to an ongoing mental state characterized by apathy, hopelessness, and loss of interest.
+What is depression?
+The word “depression” is not just a synonym for feeling down or upset about something.
+In medicine, depression refers explicitly to an ongoing mental state characterized by apathy, hopelessness, and loss of interest.
 People with depression may exhibit the following symptoms:

 - Change in sleeping habits (especially excessive sleep)